alexa/alexa-skills-kit-sdk-for-java/docs/en/Request-Processing.rst

 incoming requests.

-You can create request handlers by implementing the ``RequestHandler`` interface, which consists of two methods:
+You can create request handlers by implementing the ``RequestHandler`` interface, or a typed request handler interface, both of which consist of two
+methods:

 -  ``canHandle``, which is called by the SDK to determine if the given handler is capable of processing the incoming request.
 This method